AI Automation

 • Day 2: "Just checking in to see if you had any questions about the estimate we sent over."

 This sequence alone can recover 20–30% of quotes that would otherwise go cold.
+A landscaping business in New Jersey implemented this exact sequence and increased their quote conversion rate from 22% to 41% within two months.

 3. The Post-Purchase or Post-Service Follow-Up